 - Treats scars, stretch marks, spots, and fine lines

 Benefits of Rosehip Oil

-Rosehip oil has a high percentage of essential fatty acids which makes it excellent for softening skin and repairing the skin barrier.
-If you want to achieve a healthy glow, rosehip oil can help you with your goal.
+Rosehip oil is rich in essential fatty acids which makes it excellent for softening skin and repairing the skin barrier.
+These fatty acids help the skin cell walls retain water resulting in a hydrated healthy glow.

-Rosehip oil is a natural remedy for acne.
+Rosehip oil is a natural remedy for acne prone skin.
 It’s anti-inflammatory and antimicrobial while increasing cell turnover.
-Rosehip oil also contains vitamin C which fades pigmentation and acne scars.
+Rosehip oil contains vitamin C which fades pigmentation and acne scars.

 - It heals the skin